dmorse/pscf/doc/user-man/compile-cmake.rst

 subsystem of the Mac OSX.
 The choice between these package managers is up to you, but you should avoid using both on the same machine.
-If either Homebrew or MacPorts is already installed and in use on your Mac, use the existing system and do not install the alternative, because they do not play well together.
-If neither Homebrew or MacPorts is installed, we have slight preference for Homebrew, which made it slightly easier to install the dependencies required by PSCF.
+If either Homebrew or MacPorts is already installed and in use on your Mac, use the existing system, and do not install the other, because they do not play well together.
+If neither Homebrew or MacPorts is installed, we have a slight preference for Homebrew, which we find makes it slightly easier to install the dependencies required by PSCF.
 We have succeeded in building PSCF using both package managers on different machines that are running the latest version of Mac OS X (El Capitan, X 10.11) Instructions for both package managers are given separately below.

 **Installing dependencies via Homebrew**